Simulation of open quantum systems on universal quantum computers: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the National Key Research and Development Program of China (No. 2023YFB4502500), the National Natural Science Foundation of China (No. 11774328), and Innovation Program for Quantum Science and Technology (No. 2021ZD0301200 and No. 2021ZD0301500).
+This work has been supported by the National Key Research and Development Program of China (Grant No. 2023YFB4502500, 2024YFB4504101), the National Natural Science Foundation of China (Grant No. 12404564, U23A2074), the Anhui Province Science and Technology Innovation (Grant No. 202423s06050001), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB0500000), and the Innovation Program for Quantum Science and Technology (2021ZD0301200, 2021ZD0301500).